 Primary Document Analysis: Early on in the semester, we will analyze a set of primary documents.
 The analysis will include short answers to basic questions about the selected document (authorship, intended audience, etc.) as well as a four-page (+/- ½ page) argumentative essay regarding what the documents reveal about the society and period it pertains to.
-This argumentative essay must be double-spaced, stapled, typed in a 12-point font, and conform stylistically to the Chicago Manual of Style.
+This argumentative essay must be double-spaced, stapled, typed in a 12-point font, and conform stylistically to the Dept. Style Guide or Chicago Manual of Style.
 (15% of course grade)

 Historiographical Essay: An 8-10 page historiographical essay on the topic of your choice is required.
 (20% of course grade) Details will be available in Canvas.

 Final Exam: (15% of course grade)